-Anyone who develops symptoms of COVID-19 -- even those who are fully vaccinated or have had COVID-19 in the past -- should contact their health care provider about testing as soon as possible.
-Early testing is critical to slowing the spread of COVID-19 in Clark County.
+Anyone who develops symptoms of COVID-19 -- even those who are fully vaccinated or have had COVID-19 in the past -- should be tested for COVID-19.
+Testing can be done at a local medical office or testing site or by using an at-home rapid antigen test.

 People who were in close contact with someone who tests positive for COVID-19 should get tested 5 days after exposure, even if they don’t have symptoms.

 Here is guidance for people who have or think they have COVID-19:

 Most health care facilities now offer COVID-19 testing.
 People who are unable to access testing through their regular health care provider, those who do not have a health care provider or those who are uninsured can contact the following facilities to request testing: